swiftlang/swift-evolution/proposals/0311-task-locals.md

 A `TaskLocal` type may declare an inheritance semantics by defining the static `inherit` parameter when declaring the variable: `TaskLocal(inherit: .never)`.

-The semantics default to `.default`, which are what one would expect normally — that child tasks are able to lookup values defined in their parents, unless overriden in that specific child.
+The semantics default to `.default`, which are what one would expect normally — that child tasks are able to lookup values defined in their parents, unless overridden in that specific child.
 We will discuss the exact semantics of lookups in depth in [Reading task-local values](#reading-task-local-values).

 In this proposal, we introduce two additional inheritance semantics: `.never` and `.alwaysBestEffort`: